geometalab/osmaxx/docs/releasing.md

 # Releasing a new version

-Note: We are not using pypi (for now?) for making releases.
+Note: We are not using PyPI (for now?) for making releases.

 ## Prerequisites